 Based on configuration and your language, Weblate provides buttons for following machine translation tools.

-Weblate does wide range of quality checks on messages.
+Weblate does wide range of consistency checks on translated messages.
 The following section describes them in more detail.
 The checks take account also special rules for different languages, so if you think the result is wrong, please report a bug.

 The source and translated strings are same at least in one of plural forms.
-This checks ignores some strings which are quite usually same in all languages and strips various markup, which can occur in the string, to reduce number of false positives.
+This checks ignores some strings which are quite usually same in all languages.

 Source and translated do not both start with a newline.